-Right now, roller skating is one of the biggest workout trends.
-Just ask any teenager on TikTok – some roller skating videos have reached over one million views in less than 24 hours.
+Ask any teenager on TikTok, and they’ll tell you about the benefits of rollerskating – some roller skating videos have reached over one million views in less than 24 hours.
 TikTok aside, it’s a killer workout as it utilizes every muscle in your body, helping you burn anywhere between 350 to 600 calories an hour.
 Just be sure to invest in good quality equipment, including a helmet, wrist guards, elbow pads, and knee pads, to avoid injury.

 4. Stand-Up Paddleboarding

 Last but not least, dancing.
 As it’s a whole-body workout, you can burn (roughly) the same amount of calories as a gentle jog.
 We’d recommend taking a dance class to make the most of your workout, either virtually or in person.
-During quarantine, we trialed the Body by Simone Dance Workout and we definitely broke a sweat – it’s great for toning up your booty!
-Failing that (and speaking from experience) learning a TikTok dance from start to finish is surprisingly great cardio.
+During quarantine, we trialed the Body by Simone Dance Workout, and we’ve been hooked ever since – it’s great for toning up your booty!
+Failing that (and speaking from experience), learning a TikTok dance from start to finish is surprisingly great cardio.